Phase 2RAG and Tool Calling·20 min read

 Model Routing: Smart Cost Optimization

 The best strategy is not to always use the cheap model or always use the expensive one.
-It is to route intelligently: use the cheap model for easy queries, escalate to the expensive model only when needed.
+It is to route intelligently: use the cheap model for easy queries, escalate to the expensive model only when needed — right-sizing the instance per request, to echo the capacity-planning analogy from the top of this lesson.

 # script_id: day_033_cost_engineering_for_llms/model_routing